Cameron Joyce (coach): Coaching career

 Following his administrative career, Joyce accepted a coaching and development role with AFL Tasmania in October 2019.

-AFLW
+AFL Women's

 Joyce was appointed the head coach of the Gold Coast Suns women's team on 2 June 2021.
 He became the first Gold Coast coach to secure back-to-back AFLW wins when his team defeated West Coast and Richmond in rounds 2 and 3 of his first season as head coach.
+He coached the Suns to their highest ever end of season position of fifth as well as their second ever finals appearance in 2023.

+After the Suns finished 17th in 2024, Joyce was sacked as coach.